verybadsoldier/hmcfgusb/README.md

 This incompatibility is needed so connecting software is able to differentiate between HM-CFG-LAN and HM-CFG-USB.

+**Important security information:**
+Versions before 0.101 do not correctly transmit the AES channel-mask to the HM-CFG-USB, which results in signature-requests not being generated by the device in most cases.
+This can lead to processing of unsigned messages by the host-software.
+If you are relying on authenticated messages (with e.g. aesCommReq in Fhem) from devices like door-sensors and remotes, you should upgrade to at least version 0.101.

 [releases-directory]: https://git.zerfleddert.de/hmcfgusb/releases/
 [hmcfgusb-HEAD-xxxxxxx.tar.gz]: https://git.zerfleddert.de/cgi-bin/gitweb.cgi/hmcfgusb/snapshot/HEAD.tar.gz
 [Homegear]: https://www.homegear.eu/